 Outline all the details of the project.
 This is where you expand on the Executive Summary with topics like Needs Analysis, Goals and Objectives, SWOT Analysis, Project Background, and other details that explain the existing problem or opportunity.

 Each company project proposal will vary dramatically from the next, because there are countless projects that could be proposed for specialized situations.
 This is where the extensive library of Proposal Kit pre-written topics will be most useful.
-There are many hundreds of topics included in Proposal Kit that will help you describe every project detail.
+There are thousands of topics included in Proposal Kit that will help you describe every project detail.
 There's not enough space to list them all here; the following names indicate only a few of the more commonly used topics.